Email marketing is still the golden standard of marketing for online stores. Brands use email to retarget, engage, and notify existing clients.

 Attending seminars, conferences, tradeshows, or hosting pop-up events are great opportunities for companies to build brand awareness and get feedback from customers and industry peers.

 You can use these opportunities to network with people and acquire email addresses.
 Make sure to carry an electronic device with you where you can log all these addresses.
+You can also make use of task management software to keep track of all the people you meet along with your collaborations with them.

 You can encourage customers to sign-up for your email list with special offers.
 You can give them 20% off on their first purchase if they sign-up, or give them an extended trial of your product.